How to create a website with WordPress in 2021

-When you’re just starting out with your website you won’t do a whole lot.
-You might install Google Analytics or put a Facebook like button on your website page and things like that.
+When you’re just starting with your website, you won’t do a whole lot.
+You might install Google Analytics or put a Facebook-like button on your website page and things like that.
 You will also have to provide information about this on a privacy page already.

 If you’ve already arranged everything and created a page for this, you can set it up so that WordPress sees this as your privacy page.